 This faulty paper is one of the highest-profile papers ever written in Australia.
-The 18 - count them! - authors' false mouse-lifespan claims became harmful dietary advice for Australians, promoted in 2018 by the University of Sydney in weekend newspapers (pp. 6 and 9).
-The blatantly misrepresented results were used to justify a further \$13m of NHMRC funding for mouse-diet research (p.
-7).
+The 18 - count them! - authors' false mouse-lifespan claims became harmful dietary advice for Australians, promoted in 2018 by the University of Sydney in weekend newspapers (pp. 15-16).
+The blatantly misrepresented results were used to help justify a further \$13m of NHMRC funding for mouse-diet research (p.
+11).

 It's thus worth understanding exactly what has been done.
-Reportedly, ~1,000 (900?) standard laboratory (C57BL/6) mice were put on 30 separate diets: 10 combinations of protein, fat and carbohydrate, each with three energy levels.
-Along the way, five killer 5%-protein diets and ~150 dead mice (all euthanised "immediately" after being assessed as suffering severe malnutrition and unacceptable misery, by the independent vet) were quietly buried, hidden in a file called "Supplemental information".
-The University now pretends only 25 diets matter.
+Reportedly, ~1,000 (900?) standard laboratory (C57BL/6) mice were put on 30 particular diets: 10 combinations of protein, fat and carbohydrate, each with three energy levels.
+Along the way, five killer 5%-protein diets and ~150 dead mice were quietly buried, hidden away in "Supplemental information".
+The independent veterinary office euthanised 143 mice "immediately" after observing severe malnutrition and unacceptable misery.
+The University now pretends only 25 of the 30 diets are relevant.